GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 An estimate of the spectra of the barest state (i.e. least vegetation) observed from imagery of the Australian continent collected by the Landsat 5, 7, and 8 satellites.

+{#baseline-product}
+## Baseline product

+A baseline product is produced directly from satellite data, as opposed to being [derived from another data product](#derived-product).

 {#brdf}
 ## Bidirectional Reflectance Distribution Function (BRDF)